pedromiglou/DataStructures/README.md

-# DataStructures
-Data Structures implementation in C for Word Statistics
+# Data Structures

+Implementation of Hash Table, Linked List and Binary Tree in C for dealing with word statistics given a text file.

+## How to run

+main SherlockHolmes.txt